-Former Clarets skipper Frank Sinclair believes Sean Dyche could be a future England boss.
+Former Clarets skipper backs Dyche as future England coach

 And the 46-year-old feels Dyche's forthcoming experience in the Europa League with Burnley will only enhance his reputation.